beardeddevelopers/beardeddevelopers.github.io/README.md

 ## Build and Deployment

-Here are the directions for a Production build.
-Though, these are performed automatically via Github Actions (see `.github/` for more details), you can also build and publish the repo manually with the commands below.
+This repo uses Github Actions to automatically build and deploy on every commit to `master` branch.

+However, if you want to build and verify locally, you can perform these actions:

-    # build a production-ready version of the site and html/css/js
+    # build a Production site
     npx next build

-    # export (generate) the static site
+    # generate a full static site
-    npx next export -o docs
+    npx next export

-What this produces is a complete static site located in the `docs/` directory.
-This is what should get published directly to the website.
-We use `docs/` as Github Pages allows us to serve directly from `docs/` in the same branch.
+You should now have the entire static site built and servable from the `out/` directory (which is in `.gitignore` btw, so not to commit).

+If you want to view the production build of the site:

+    npx -y http-server out/

+### Deploying

+Normally to deploy, you would not be pushing the `out/` directory.

+We have Github Actions that will take the latest commits to `master`, and run the `build` and `export` commands, and `git push` just the `out/` directory to the special branch named `gh-pages`.

+The repo is configured to serve up the `gh-pages` branch.

 ## Generate/Refresh favicon, apple-touch, android icons, etc